Masako Yashiro: Biography

 Yashiro went on to become one of the most popular artists in the manga magazine Margaret following the publication of her 1970 manga series Secret Love (シークレットラブ), considered by some scholars be the first manga in the yuri genre (female-female romance).
 Its status as the first yuri is contested: manga critic Yoshihiro Yonezawa claims Secret Love was particularly controversial and debated at the time of its publication, while manga scholar Yukari Fujimoto contends that it did not have a strong influence.
 Regardless, Secret Love is generally regarded as an obscure work, with most critics identifying Shiroi Heya no Futari by Ryōko Yamagishi, published in 1971, as the first yuri manga.

 By end of the 1960s, she became one of the leading figures of the avant-garde magazine COM with her manga series Noah o sagashite (ノア を さがし, "Looking for Noah"); her work at COM made her works known to a male audience, and she was one of the earliest female artists to create shōnen manga.
 She later produced manga for COMs sister magazine Funny, which allowed her to publish innovative new shōjo manga.
-Yashiro is thus considered a precursor to the Year 24 Group, a grouping of female artists who emerged in the 1970s and significantly influenced the shōjo genre.
+Yashiro is thus considered a precursor to the Year 24 Group, a grouping of female artists who emerged in the 1970s and significantly influenced the development of shōjo manga.

+In the late 1970s, she adopted the pseudonym Mutsuki Tomi (睦月とみ, Tomi Mutsuki).
+She was active until the mid 1980s and after this only published short stories once in a while.